A hand injury for a massage therapist is a terrible thing.

 A hand injury on the index finger and joint of the dominant hand for a massage therapist during a big move and expansion is a really terrible thing!

-For some reason 3-4 days after the accident was the worst of them all.
+For some reason yesterday, 3-4 days after the incident, was the worst of them all.
 Opening a door with my right hand was impossible, the resistance of a rubber band around my pointer was excruciating and any contact with it was unbearable.
-(Though I could pick up and move heavy boxes without flinching – it was odd.)
+(Though I could pick up and move heavy boxes without flinching – it was odd!)

-Thankfully to some magical ointments (see below), cold laser therapy from Dr. Gregory at Richmond Chiropractic Solutions and my usual go-tos, today is a MUCH better day!
+Thankfully, and thanks to the AMAZING guidance of Jacqueline Gooding to use some magical ointments from Tan-A, cold laser therapy from Dr. Gregory at Richmond Chiropractic Solutions and my usual go-tos, (see below) today is a MUCH better day!
 I didn’t wake up in pain all night long, I can open doors and I’m more optimistic that I will be able to take my appointments on Monday.
 Fingers crossed!

 *Update: I was not able to return to work on Monday, as I’d hoped, but I was able to go back on Tuesday and for the rest of the week with a lessened workload.
 However, I was beyond thrilled with the rapidness at which this painful injury healed!
 I do also recommend continuing to use these products for a while – I still occasionally feel some residual issues if I move a certain way or use my hand without thinking.*

 Items and instructions, less the cold laser therapy by Dr. Gregory: